MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2111-release-notes.md

 - [Remove-CMSoftwareUpdateFromPackage](/powershell/module/configurationmanager/Remove-CMSoftwareUpdateFromPackage): Use this cmdlet to remove the specified software update from a package.

-- Set-CMApplicationSupersedence<!-- ](/powershell/module/configurationmanager/Set-CMApplicationSupersedence) -->: Use this cmdlet to set deployment type supersedence for the specified application. <!-- ALSO LINK IN DEPRECATED SECTION -->
+- [Set-CMApplicationSupersedence](/powershell/module/configurationmanager/Set-CMApplicationSupersedence): Use this cmdlet to set deployment type supersedence for the specified application.

 ### Orchestration groups